 If new PBCs are determined part way through a relevant financial year, funding is always a daunting prospect however, it has always been a practice of NIAA currently administering the program to accept and consider PBC Support Funding applications.
-There was 1 new determined PBC in the reporting period as detailed above.
+There were no newly determined PBC in the reporting period as noted above, however, we are preparing for the determination of three (3) new PBCs in the next reporting period

-Ultimately at years end, during the 2021/2022 financial year 24 PBCs were approved for PBC Support Funding.
+Ultimately at years end, during the 2022/2023 financial year 24 PBCs applied, and were approved, for PBC Support Funding.